CCF-CCC/2023/_pages/problems.md

 - Different reference design with different level of start point using AIE API, AIE Intrinsic and Vitis DSP Library will be provided during training.

-- The reference design is for reference only.
+- The reference design developed by AIE intrinsic is for reference only.
 Entrants must make changes or innovations based on the reference design.

 - The reference design online documentation can be found [here]( https://docs.xilinx.com/r/en-US/xapp1356-fft-ai-engine).